lanqy/webSocket-demo/README.md

 # webSocket-demo

-A WebSocket demo with Node.js &amp; WebSocket
+A websocket demo with Node.js

 ## Usage